aroslanov/Image-Aspect-Calculator/readme.md

 ## Acknowledgements

 This project was inspired by [Andrew Hedges' Aspect Ratio Calculator](https://andrew.hedges.name/experiments/aspect_ratio/).
 Thank you for providing the original idea and calculations.

----

-Feel free to customize this `README.md` as per your project's specifics.